mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/author_settings.rst

 Using the new profile
 ---------------------

-To use a profile for your current drawing, go to :menuselection:`Settings --> Active Author Profile`  And select the name you gave your profile.
-Then, when pressing save on your current document, you will be able to see your last author profile as the last person who saved it in :menuselection:`File --> Document Information --> Author`
+To use a profile for your current drawing, go to :menuselection:`Settings --> Active Author Profile` and select the name you gave your profile.
+Then, when pressing :guilabel:`Save` on your current document, you will be able to see your last author profile as the last person who saved it in :menuselection:`File --> Document Information --> Author`

 Exporting author metadata to Jpeg and Png
 -----------------------------------------